Statistical Inference on Tree Swallow Migrations with Random Forests: Testing for Regional Differences in Occurrence

 The RF prediction functions corresponding to the \texttt{max\_temp} only and \texttt{DoY} only models, with both the original and (randomly selected) permuted datasets, are shown in Figure \ref{PermCurves}.
 Here we begin to see evidence for the importance of \texttt{max\_temp}: when only \texttt{DoY} is used as a predictor, the prediction functions trained on the original datasets closely resemble those trained on the permuted data.
-However, when \texttt{max\_temp} is included and \texttt{DoY} is removed, we see a clear difference in predicted occurrence until midway in the migration season, a story which closely matches the anecdotal accounts from the ornithological community.
-Moreover, the raw statistic values, tabulated in Table \ref{tab:stat_tab}, show that the greatest differences (however those differences are measured) are consistently observed in the \texttt{max\_temp} model.
+However, when \texttt{max\_temp} is included and \texttt{DoY} is removed, we see a clear difference in predicted occurrence until midway into the migration season, a story which closely matches the anecdotal accounts from the ornithological community.
+Moreover, the raw statistic values in Table \ref{tab:stat_tab} show that the greatest differences (however those differences are measured) are consistently observed in the \texttt{max\_temp} model.

 The p-values resulting from the followup tests appear to tell a similar story, in both the functional and canonical permutation test.
 From Table \ref{tab:tabthree} we see that when \texttt{max\_temp} is removed, the smallest p-value is only 0.182 corresponding to the test for raw differences in time period one as measured with $\Delta_1$.
 However, when \texttt{max\_temp} is included and \texttt{DoY} removed, the largest p-value among the first four tests is only 0.07.
 The p-value from the final test for raw differences in the third time period (measured by $\Delta_3$) is large at 0.711, but recall that this is what was expected as the prediction curves appear very similar in all cases late in the season.
-A similar pattern appears in the p-values in Table \ref{tab:func_perm}, and while these p-values are certainly not independent, quantifying their dependence is an intractable problem.
-Moreover, if a standard multiple testing correction (such as Bonferroni's procedure) is applied to the p-values from the \texttt{max\_temp} only model in the functional permutation test (row 5 of Table \ref{tab:func_perm}), we reach the same statistical conclusions.
+A similar pattern appears in the p-values in Table \ref{tab:tabthree}.